JulesKhong/Ruby-Week-3-Salon/README.md

 # NW Dictionary
-A site to read and share NW lingo, for the week 2 code review at Epicodus, July 8, 2016
+A salon website, for the week 3 code review at Epicodus, July 15, 2016

 By Julia Dickey

 ## Description

-This site allows a salon owner to view, add, update and delte stylists and clients.
+This site allows a salon owner to view, add, update and delete stylists and clients.

 ## Setup/Installation Requirements